BitPoet/ProcessPageCloneAdaptUrls/README.md

 ## Caveats

-Not yet tested with multi-language fields
+Not yet tested with multi-language fields, though the code for it is already there.